Primary Purpose

 Professional client delivery requires privacy control, collections, easy bulk downloads, download-quality options, password protection, optional expiration rules, and a client interface that does not distract from your work.
 You need tools that reinforce your professional workflow, not Google's.

-The gap between what Google Photos offers and what you need is where SendPhoto fits.
+The gap between what Google Photos offers and what you need is where SendPhoto belongs.
 It is built specifically for the client delivery workflow that wedding photographers, portrait photographers, and event photographers face every single week.

 This is the biggest issue with using Google Photos for client work, and it is not just paranoia.